Jonathan-Sass/converge-preview/README.md

+> Note: This is an active solo project in early development.
+Commits are streamlined for rapid iteration rather than formal PR workflows.

 # Converge

 **Converge** is a customizable, neuroscience-informed framework for goal setting, habit building, and intentional daily routines.
 Designed to reduce cognitive load by bringing a variety of meaningful actions into a common space to increase their visibility .
 Converge serves as a gentle guide for growth-oriented individuals — without promoting hustle culture or toxic productivity.